Advanced Computing Environment: ARC

-The main product of the ACE group is the Advanced RISC Computing specification, or ARC.
-It was initially based on MIPS-based computer hardware and firmware environment.
 Although ACE went defunct, and no computer was ever manufactured which fully complied with the ARC standard, the ARC system still exerts a widespread legacy in that all Microsoft Windows NT-based operating systems (such as Windows XP) used ARC conventions for naming boot devices before Windows Vista.
 Further, SGI used a modified version of the ARC firmware (which it called ARCS) in its systems.
 All SGI computers which run IRIX 6.1 or later (such as the Indy, Octane, etc.) boot from an ARCS console (which uses the same drive naming conventions as Windows, accordingly).

 In addition, most of the various RISC-based computers designed to run Windows NT used versions of the ARC boot console to boot NT.
 Among these computers were: